varun8074/GhostMode/README.md

-This is for educational perpose only
+This is for educational purpose only